sentience/kevinyank.com/_posts/2014-05-21-surface-pro-3-event.md

 > “And watch how I personally write it in.
 This is *my* handwriting, as I write it.
 Now watch how it transfers itself to actual digital content; did you see that?
 That’s important.
 We took nothing personal away in showing this app.
 Yet we’ve gone from an analogue to a digital place, which is so critical in making that feel seamless.
 Pretty cool.”

-{% include figure.html src="/assets/images/blog/panay_surface_5.jpg" alt="Panos Panay writes the letter ‘A’ into a box on a crossword." caption="That ‘A’ is just so personal in a digital place!" %}
+{% include figure src="/assets/images/blog/panay_surface_5.jpg" alt="Panos Panay writes the letter ‘A’ into a box on a crossword." caption="That ‘A’ is just so personal in a digital place!" %}

 Panay was trying to make a subtle point, here.
 I’m sure it had something to do with an experience based around my own handwriting creating greater intimacy than other input modes can offer, and the unobtrusive handwriting recognition not interfering with that.
 I’m sure there was a script written to convey that idea with just the right words, but either through nerves or over-rehearsal, Panay made something up on the fly that was mostly nonsense punctuated by meaningless fluff like “That’s important.” and “Pretty cool.”